White House, January 6 committee agrees to protect certain documents - ExBulletin

 White House, January 6 committee agrees to protect certain documents

-WASHINGTON (AP) The House committee investigating the January 6 insurgency on Capitol Hill has agreed to postpone its request for hundreds of pages of Trump administration documents, complying with the wishes of White House Biden.
+WASHINGTON The House committee investigating the January 6 insurgency on Capitol Hill has agreed to postpone its attempt to obtain hundreds of pages of documents from the Trump administration, delaying at the request of the White House Biden.

 The postponement is in response to concerns from Biden’s White House that the release of all Trump administration documents sought by the committee could compromise national security and executive privilege.